Rahway, New Jersey: Public transportation

 NJ Transit 115 route provides local service and interstate service to and from the Port Authority Bus Terminal in Midtown Manhattan, with service on the 48 line to Elizabeth and Perth Amboy.

-Rahway Train Station serves NJ Transit's North Jersey Coast Line and Northeast Corridor Line.
+NJ Transit provides commuter rail service at the Rahway station.
+Trains are provided on the North Jersey Coast Line and Northeast Corridor Line, with a typical train ride from Rahway to New York Penn Station in Midtown Manhattan taking 38 minutes.
 The City of Rahway and NJ Transit helped fund a $16 million renovation for the station in 1999 and a public plaza in front of the station was completed in 2001, changes that have spurred cleanup and revitalization downtown.
-A new US$11.2 million 524-space parking deck opened across the street from the station in January 2005, helping train commuters and allowing the city to transform old parking lot space into new buildings and residences.
-A typical train ride to New York City's Pennsylvania Station takes 38 minutes.
+A new $11.2 million 524-space parking deck opened across the street from the station in January 2005, helping train commuters and allowing the city to transform old parking lot space into new buildings and residences.

 Airport

-Newark Liberty International Airport is 10.2 miles northeast of Rahway, approximately a 20-minute drive by car, or approximately 16 minutes by Coast or Northeast Corridor Line.
+Newark Liberty International Airport is 10.2 miles northeast of Rahway, approximately a 20-minute drive by car, or approximately 16 minutes by the North Jersey Coast or Northeast Corridor lines.